danny-avila/LibreChat/docs/install/configuration/custom_config.md

 ## Compatible Endpoints

-Any API designed to be compatible with OpenAI's should be supported, but here is a list of **[known compatible endpoints](./ai_endpoints.md) including example setups.**
+Any API designed to be compatible with OpenAI's should be supported

+Here is a list of **[known compatible endpoints](./ai_endpoints.md) including example setups.**

 ## Setup